-- A term describing runtime, dynamic changes to an instance’s memory,
+- A term describing dynamic changes to an instance’s memory while the instance

 - BE parameter

-instance parameters such as the amount of RAM/virtual CPUs it has
+parameters, such as the amount of RAM/virtual CPUs allocated to an instance.

-network or even shared storage, while using only locally-attached
+across shared storage, while using only locally-attached storage.

 - HV parameter

 - HV stands for hypervisor.
-HV parameters are the ones that describe
+HV parameters describe the virtualization-

-what kernel to use to boot the instance (if any), or what emulation
+what kernel (if any) to use to boot the instance or what emulation model to

-- Hardware virtualization mode, where the virtual machine is
+- Hardware Virtualization Mode.
+In this mode, the virtual machine is

-oblivious to the fact that’s being virtualized and all the hardware is
+oblivious to the fact that it is virtualized and all its hardware is

-- The code associated with an OpCode, e.g. the code that
+- The code associated with an OpCode; for example, the code that

 implements the startup of an instance.

-sockets used between the CLI tools/RAPI daemon and the master
+between the CLI tools/RAPI daemon and the master daemon.

-(or parts of a machine) not via the usual network connection.
-For
+of a machine) by means other than the usual network connection.
+Examples

-example, accessing a remote server via a physical serial console or via a
+include accessing a remote server via a physical serial console or via a

-- (Xen) Para-virtualization mode, where the virtual machine knows it’s
+- (Xen) Para-virtualization mode.
+In this mode, the virtual machine is aware

-being virtualized and as such there is no need for hardware
+that it is virtualized; therefore, there is no need for hardware emulation

 - State of Record.
 Refers to values/properties that come from an

-subscription ratio is a SoR value, but the current
+subscription ratio is a SoR value, but the current over-subscription ratio

 - State of the World.
-Refers to values that describe directly the world, as
+Refers to values that directly describe the world, as

 opposed to values that come from the configuration (which are considered

-restarting secondary DRBD devices, etc. For more details, see the man page
+restarting secondary DRBD devices.
+For more details, see the man page